Murodjon000/private_events/README.md

 - Open a pull request using this branch
 - Feel free to check the [issues page](https://github.com/Murodjon000/private_events/issues).

+## Show your support

+Finally, if you've read this far, don't forget to give this repo a ⭐️.
+They're free . . .
+I think.

 ## License

 [MIT](https://github.com/Murodjon000/private_events/blob/events/LICENSE) licensed software.